Skip to main content

 Print and complete our public liability insurance notice

-If the café is to be located away from the main premises or patrons or staff will need to cross a public pavement to reach the café area, you must provide a management plan.
+If the café is to be located away from the main premises or patrons or staff will need to cross a public pavement to reach the café area, you must provide a management plan and risk assessment.
 The plan must outline how this will be done to protect the safety of staff, patrons and other people using the pavement.

 You must fix a public notice to the premises on the day you apply to us.
 The notice must be positioned so the public can see it for 28 days.
 Interested parties can make representations to us about your licence application.